vhee4/employee_mgt_system/README.md

 ### 2. **Database Configuration**

 - The application uses Postgres databases.
-Each service (Auth Server and Employee Service) has its own database.
+Each service (Auth Server and Employee Service) should have its own database.
 - Ensure that you configure the Postgres details in the `app.properties` files of each service.
 You can manage these properties centrally via the Config Server.
 - If needed, update the Postgres configuration on GitHub, commit the changes, and the Config Server will pick them up.